We spent a week in Christchurch in June 2016.

 - The Drawing Room: we found this one while wandering around the city (or more accurately, looking for a parking spot).
 We all got crazy in there.
 It’s an art store, and it’s like all art stores, but we wanted everything.
 Luckily, we’re not rich, so we just bought some painting pads for Jose and Coral and black colored pencils for Melissa.

-– Re:Start Mall: we bought the postcards there!
+- Re:Start Mall: we bought the postcards there!
 Haha!
-We only went for the food, but since we were there, we spent some time talking about it.
+We only went for the food, but since we were there, we spent some time walking around.
 It’s a container mall, where people restarted their shops after the earthquake damaged a lot of the city.
 Cool idea, and it looks so nice!
 I loved it.
 But, since it’s all open, as Joao said, maybe not the place to visit on a rainy day.
 And the parking lot there is super expensive.

-I have one complaint: finding a parking space is super difficult.
+I have one complaint: finding a parking space is super difficult anywhere in town.

 During the week we spent there, we had an amazing weather, no quakes, great food, and everything we could have wanted.
 I LOVED Christchurch!